HomePage SiteMap & OverView ASA Views

 Can historical science produce reliable results?

-Apologetics and Natural Theology
+Natural Theology (and Apologetics)

 Is there inherent conflict between science and religion?

 In the late 1800s, books by John Draper and Andrew White painted a colorful historical picture of history as a conflict between the rationality of science (earnestly searching for truth) opposed by the ignorance of religion (stubbornly trying to block scientific progress), with science fighting valiantly and continually emerging victorious.
 Their interpretation of history is dramatic, with heroes and villains clearly defined, and it has exerted a powerful influence on popular views about interactions between science and religion.
 But their historical portrayal of "warfare" is distorted and oversimplistic.
-It does not accurately describe what really happened, and is rejected by modern historians.
+It does not accurately describe what really happened, and their exaggerated distortion is rejected by modern historians.

 Christianity and Science in Conflict? by Loren Haarsma, examines conflict (actual plus imaginary) and outlines principles for using knowledge from scripture & nature in theology & science.
 (14 k)

-• links to 8 pages about Galileo & the Church, and The Myth of Flat-Earth Beliefs
+• links to 8 pages about Galileo & the Church, and The Myth of Flat-Earth Beliefs.

 • I.O.U. — We'll look for more pages, about the ideas of Lindberg, Numbers, Brooke, and others.